Set Up Your Cash Wrap to Drive Sales in 4 Steps

 Step 1: Place Your Cash Wrap Strategically

 Additionally, checkout counters are usually 30”–36” deep and 38” tall.
-Stores designed with parallel counters should provide at least three feet of space between them for employees to work.
+Stores designed with parallel counters should provide at least 3 feet of space between them for employees to work.
 These parameters also meet ADA standards.

 Step 2: Choose Your Design